A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

-To do this, I evaluate the dot product of the ray's direction vector and the normal vector of every facet included in the event.
+To do this, we evaluate the dot product of the ray's direction vector and the normal vector of every facet included in the event.
 If the signs of the dot products are biased to one side (either all positive or all negative), the event is considered to be piercing the surface, and the intersection count is incremented by one.
 If, on the other hand, the signs are distributed between both positive and negative, the ray is determined to be just tangent to the surface, and it is not included in the intersection count.
 Based on this inside-outside test executed through this series of processes, the tessellated facets are classified according to the type of Boolean operation, and the final mesh is constructed.

-However, in cases where the ray is coplanar with a facet, such as the "Co-planar Facet" case shown in Figure~\ref{fig:booleanCrossAndTangent}, the dot product of the ray and the normal vector is theoretically zero, causing the sign-based test to fail robustly.
-Therefore, there is no guarantee that intersections can always be correctly determined under these conditions.
-A practical approach would be to avoid such degenerate geometric configurations by using existing techniques, such as ray perturbation.
+However, in cases where the ray lies on the same plane as a facet, such as the “co-planar facet” case illustrated in Fig.~\ref{fig:booleanCrossAndTangent}, the dot product between the ray direction and the facet normal vector is theoretically zero.
+As a result, misclassification may occur in sign-based decision methods.
+Therefore, under such conditions, there is no guarantee that intersections can always be classified correctly.
+To avoid these degenerate geometric configurations, techniques such as ray perturbation can be considered as candidate approaches.